AdobeDocs/real-time-cdp-collaboration.en/help/guide/quick-start-guide.md

 >
 >This step applies to both advertisers and publishers.

 Before you can add audiences, you must configure your organization in Real-Time CDP Collaboration.
 This governs how your organization appears and behaves in the interface.

-To begin, define your organization's role in Real-Time CDP Collaboration and provide the necessary branding assets.
-Then, configure match keys that will be used to align audiences across connections.
+If you don't have admin access to Experience Platform, contact your organization's administrator for help completing this setup.

-Complete the following steps to define your organization's role and get ready to engage with your connections:
+Define your organization's role in Real-Time CDP Collaboration, provide branding assets, and configure match keys to align audiences across connections.
+Then, complete the steps below to finalize setup and prepare your organization to engage with your connections.

 - **Assign a role** – Determines whether your organization acts as an advertiser, publisher, or both.
 Your role defines which collaboration capabilities you have, such as initiating audience sharing (advertiser) or making audiences available (publisher).
 To learn more about how roles impact the collaboration workflow, see the [End-to-end workflow guide](./end-to-end-workflow.md).
 - **Branding assets** – Add the following to your account: